mikenawrocki/DragonMBR/README.md

 ---

 Master Boot Record that displays a dragon using VGA and standard BIOS routines.
-The image is encoded using a run-level encoding to fit in the 512B boot sector.
+The image is encoded using a run-length encoding to fit in the 512B boot sector.
 The scheme is a one byte format: 7 bits represent the run and the final bit determines the color.

      7      1 0